Welcome to After Cancers

 Knowledge and opinions from eminent, helpful professionals

-Check out the diary page – read my direct, straight-talking insight into the world after cancer, drawing on my real-life experiences – which are sometimes bizarre!
+Check out the diary page – read my direct, straight-talking insight into the world after cancer treatment, drawing on my real-life experiences – which are sometimes bizarre!

 Many whom you will meet in a medical capacity can be tight-lipped about problems that may crop up.
 They may even try and brush them under the carpet, saying “no-one else has reported this”.
 I suspect this is because hospitals often don’t have time or staff to deal with them.
 I have tried to list as many as I came across, together with solutions that might help you.
 Look them up under the categories below.